rsonger/software-engineering-lab/_posts/2025-05-14-geometric_transformations.md

 ## $y$-Axis Rotation

 Rotating around the $y$-axis is a little more complicated.
-The points to remember when visualizing it are:
+To draw this diagram, it is important to remember the following points:
 - The positive axis of rotation is perpendicular to the angle and points towards the viewer.
 - The basis vector along the axis of rotation is ignored, and the other basis vectors are written in terms of the components on the plane of angle $\theta$.
 - The first basis vector is drawn horizontally so that $\theta$ rotates counterclockwise from $\langle 1,0 \rangle$.
 - And the second basis vector with value $\langle 0,1 \rangle$ is drawn vertically with its positive direction relative to the other two axes.

-Following these rules, the drawing will look down the positive $y$-axis so we will ignore the $j$ vector and write the components in terms of $x$ and $z$.
+Following these rules, the diagram will have the $y$-axis pointing towards the viewer from the origin.
+We ignore the $j$ vector and write the components of the $i$ and $k$ vectors in terms of $x$ and $z$.
 Then the $x$-axis and its vector $i$ will point to the right while the $z$-axis and its vector $k$ will point down:

 ![3D rotation of basis vectors $i$ and $k$ around the $y$-axis](/software-engineering-lab/assets/images/vector_rotation_y-axis.png)

-Now we can write our transformation matrix from $F(i)$ and $F(k)$ above in terms of $\theta$:
+Now we can find our transformation matrix in terms of $\theta$ from $F(i)$ and $F(k)$ above:
 $$A_y=\begin{bmatrix}
     a & 0 & b \\
     0 & 1 & 0 \\